markshapiro/webpack-merge-and-include-globally/README.md

 #### ordered
 default: false

-if set `true` all files will be merged by their order in array, but makes build slower, good to use if you have dependencies that need to load sooner.
+if set `true` all files will be merged by their order in array, good to use if you have dependencies that need to load sooner.

 #### encoding